dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/broadwell.md

 * device-id
   * The actual Device ID used by IOKit(the drivers) for initial connection, if your iGPU isn't natively supported you can add this property to correct it

- Note that highlighted entries are the recommended entries to use
+ Note that highlighted entries with a star(*) are the recommended entries to use:

 | iGPU | device-id | AAPL,ig-platform-id | Port Count | Stolen Memory | Framebuffer Memory | Connectors |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |